Bobbo117/MQ135-Air-Quality-Sensor/README.md

 This project makes no effort to correct for temperature or humidity.

-Are the MQ135 measurements accurate?
+How accurate are the MQ135 measurements?
 I don't know.
 Are they useful?
 I think so, because they reflect trends if not precise concentrations.

+# Observations

+CO2 tracking seems reasonable during clear days as indicated on the EPA's AirNow App.

+When the AirNow App indicates rising PM2.5 fine particles, the MQ135 response is dominated by these particles to the extent that there is no discernable sensitivity to varying CO2.

 # Someday:

 Determine accuracy

-Integrate the MQ-2, 3, 4, 5, 6, 7, 8, 9 sensors
+Integrate the MQ-2, 3, 4, 5, 6, 7, 8, 9 sensors as appropriate to isolate specific gases

 # Attributions and References